 2. Partner Up with a Charity

 Nine in ten millennials are willing to switch to a brand associated with a cause.
 And they aren’t the only ones.

 Partnering with a charity is also a great way to get more exposure.
 If you choose to partner with a well-known charity, there’s a chance the press may cover it.

-And, if you wear t-shirts with your company name and logo on it, you’re getting even more exposure.
-You can take photos when you and your staff are volunteering and share it on social media as well.
+And, if you wear t-shirts with your company name and logo on them, you’re getting even more exposure.
+You can take photos when you and your staff are volunteering and share them on social media as well.

 It’s a great way to get more press and give back to your community.

 Most people feel the urge to run away as soon as someone suggests cold calling as a grassroots campaign.
 But this doesn’t have to be a sales call that makes you and the person on the receiving end cringe.

 Instead, use cold calling as a way to just let a potential customer know about an upcoming sale or promotion.
 You can also just drop in and visit potential business customers to network with them and inform them of how you can assist them in their needs.